Disclaimer: Affiliate links are used in this blog post. Please see our Affiliate Links policy in our Terms & Conditions page for additional details.

 A notable fallout in the fitness world happened just this month.
 On June 9th, Crossfit’s CEO Greg Glassman announced that he was retiring from his position, following the extreme backlash from a tweet made about the death of George Floyd.
 Although Glassman tweeted a few days later apologizing for the hurt he had caused (‘It was a mistake, but not a racist mistake’), over 1200 gyms have decided to drop the CrossFit name and operate independently.
 Reebok, one of CrossFit’s biggest sponsors, has announced that they are ending their affiliation with the brand, and now the conversation has shifted to whether CrossFit will survive.
 As of June 25th, major news outlets are reporting that Glassman will be selling his fitness brand.

-To move forward, companies need to eliminate entrenched racist habits and racist ideas from managers, employees, and customers alike.
-And the fitness industry particularly needs to take heed, addressing under-representation and the strife with controversies regarding unrealistic beauty standards and monoculturalism.
+To move forward, companies need to eliminate entrenched, systemic racist habits and racist ideas from their community.
+Managers, employees, and customers alike.
+The fitness industry particularly needs to take heed, addressing under-representation and the strife with controversies regarding unrealistic beauty standards and monoculturalism.

 Lauren Leavel, a barre and HIIT instructor based in Philadelphia, says, “Most of my co-workers are white.
 Most of my clients are white.
 It’s hard to not notice when I’m in class, and I’m the ONLY person of color at all.”